Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Response

-JSON object indicating whether an error has occured during the process and, if so, the associated message.
+JSON object indicating whether an error has occurred during the process and, if so, the associated message.

 # Clients